-When you run a big corporate event it’s always a good idea to brief your event photographer and for them to make sure that you get the shots that you want.
-Here are some things to consider when putting an event photography brief together.
+When you run a large event it’s always a good idea to brief your event photographer and for them to make sure that you get the shots that you need and want.
+Here are some things to consider when putting together an event photography brief.

 Your Event Schedule